awsdocs/aws-cloudhsm-user-guide/doc_source/ssl-offload-import-or-generate-private-key-and-certificate.md

 # Step 2: Generate or import a private key and SSL/TLS certificate<a name="ssl-offload-import-or-generate-private-key-and-certificate"></a>

 To enable HTTPS, your web server application \(NGINX or Apache\) needs a private key and a corresponding SSL/TLS certificate\.
 To use web server SSL/TLS offload with AWS CloudHSM, you must store the private key in an HSM in your AWS CloudHSM cluster\.
 You can accomplish this in one of the following ways:
-+ If you don't yet have a private key and a corresponding certificate, you generate a private key in a HSM\.
++ If you don't yet have a private key and a corresponding certificate, generate a private key in an HSM\.
 You use the private key to create a certificate signing request \(CSR\), which you use to create the SSL/TLS certificate\.
-+ If you already have a private key and corresponding certificate, you import the private key into a HSM\.
++ If you already have a private key and corresponding certificate, import the private key into an HSM\.

 Regardless of which of the preceding methods you choose, you export a *fake PEM private key* from the HSM, which is a private key file in PEM format which contains a reference to the private key stored on the HSM \(it's not the actual private key\)\.
 Your web server uses the fake PEM private key file to identify the private key on the HSM during SSL/TLS offload\.